The-Lethal-Foundation/Lethal-Mod-Manager/README.md

 ## Getting started

-Either just clone this repo and start coding, or repeat the simple steps taken to create it yourself to get that warm fuzzy feeling of having done it "by hand".
+Either just clone this repo and start coding, or repeat the simple steps taken to create it yourself to get that warm fuzzy feeling of having done it all "by hand".

 ### Prerequisites